CiscoMods/CiscoMods/README.md

 <a href="https://prefech.com/discord" title=""><img alt="Discord Status" src="https://discordapp.com/api/guilds/721339695199682611/widget.png"></a>

-I’m [JokeDevil](https://github.com/JokeDevil) a Dutch guy with a passion for gaming and programming.
+I’m [Cisco Mods](https://github.com/CiscoMods) a guy with a passion for gaming and programming.
 To be honest, little skill in either category.
 However, that doesn’t stop me from loving both.

 • 💬 Ask me about anything, I am happy to help;
-• 📫 How to reach me: [Discord](https://prefech.com/discord);
+• 📫 How to reach me: [Discord](https://ciscomodifications.net/discord);

 **Languages and Tools:**